BackEndByAlex/salaryscope-api/ROUTE_MAP.md

 The response travels back up the same stack and is returned to your client as JSON.

 **One important rule: no layer skips a floor.** Resolvers never talk directly to the database.
 Repositories never apply business logic.
-This keeps each layer small, focused, and easy to reason about.

 ---